lukepattersn/CyPlan/README.md

 # <img src="https://www.cy-plan.com/images/CyPlan_Logo.png" width="40" height="40"/> CyPlan: Simplifying Course Planning for ISU Students
 ### Deployed at https://www.cy-plan.com
+**Note:** Currently, clicking a button may display an error even if the action was successful.
+Please wait a few seconds, and the action will be completed correctly.
+We are working on a fix for this issue.

 **CyPlan** is your go-to tool for efficiently organizing your course schedule at Iowa State University.
 Designed with simplicity and effectiveness in mind, CyPlan helps you manage your academic calendar effortlessly.